‘Twin Peaks,’ ‘Z Nation’ Actor’s Extreme Violence Described On Bizarre 911 Calls, Held On Attempted Murder

 Jeremy Lindholm’s girlfriend called 911 and requested the police bring a Taser and tranquilizers after claiming she endured violence at the hands of the actor over the past four days.
-She apparently wasn’t exaggerating as the Twin Peaks and Z Nation actor spawned a few more 911 calls from people who witnessed his violent attack after the girlfriend managed to flee the house.
+She apparently wasn’t exaggerating, as the Twin Peaks and Z Nation actor prompted a few more 911 calls from people who witnessed his violent attack after the girlfriend managed to flee the house.

-Lindholm’s girlfriend was “very distraught during the 911 call, telling the dispatcher that she “barely got out of her apartment to be able to call the cops from a store.”
-She claimed she had endured four days of beatings in their home as he wouldn’t let her leave, according to Fox News.
+Lindholm’s girlfriend was “very distraught” during the 911 call, telling the dispatcher that she “barely got out of her apartment to be able to call the cops from a store.”
+She claimed she had endured four days of beatings in their home, as he wouldn’t let her leave, according to Fox News.

-She was asked if her boyfriend had any weapons and she replied, “no, just his hands.”
+She was asked if her boyfriend had any weapons, and she replied, “No, just his hands.”

 She told the operator that Lindholm had kicked and slapped her and that she had bruises.
-The unnamed girlfriend also deemed the 41-year-old Lindholm as being ” very violent.”
+The unnamed girlfriend also deemed Lindholm, 41, as being “very violent.”

-The woman warned the cops that they should “come ready to take him down,” and suggested they come equipped with a taser and tranquilizers to do so.
+The woman warned the cops that they should “come ready to take him down” and suggested they come equipped with a Taser and tranquilizers to do so.
 The girlfriend fled her apartment and went to a lingerie store.
-It sounds as if she is employed at this store because the owner of the store referred to the woman as “her employee” when she made the next 911 call about this incident to the police in Spokane, Washington.
+It sounds as if she is employed at this store because the owner of the store referred to the woman as “her employee” when she made the next 911 call about this incident in Spokane, Washington.

 'Twin Peaks' Actor Jeremy Lindholm 911 Call, GF Told Cops 'Bring Tasers and Tranquilizers' https://t.co/VBgSTLLr46